I conduct research in partnership with a brilliant team at Drexel and other universities in Canada and the U.S.

 Aakanshya Aryal, Dornsife International Research Fellow (Our Health Matters)

 Aakanshya is currently pursuing an MPH with a major in Epidemiology at Drexel University.
 In Nepal, she worked as a Research Assistant and traveled to remote areas in the country, which motivated her to contribute to the health of communities at a larger scale.
 Aakanshya was awarded an Dornsife International Research Fellowship by the Dornsife School of Public Health.
 Her research interests include mental health, substance abuse, HIV, LGBT health, and urban health.

 Tanner began his PhD in Epidemiology at Drexel University in 2018 and began working with Ayden in 2019.
 His doctoral dissertation uses data from OiSIS-Toronto to examine the impact of supervised consumption sites on injection equipment sharing, while also using advanced epidemiological techniques to assess how bias and contextual factors impact observed associations.
 After finishing his PhD, Tanner hopes to continue working in HIV care and prevention with the Philadelphia Department of Public Health.

-Bisola is a master’s student in Epidemiology and Biostatistics at Western University.
+Bisola is a master’s student in Epidemiology and Biostatistics at Western University (London, Canada).
 Her research interests include intersectionality, health equity, and social determinants of health.
 Bisola aspires to bridge the gap of health inequities by incorporating intersectionality into public health practice, policy, and research.